Let’s do a review of the Peloton app. And quick point of reference: You don’t need the Peloton equipment in order to use the app.

 Yet, the Peloton app is the first one that has kept me interested, engaged and excited about my workouts.
 There’s really something for everyone, and I highly recommend it!
 They are adding brand new classes every single day, so you’ll never run out of new ones to try.

 Thanks for reading my review of the Peloton app.
-I’ll see you over on Instagram, friends! xoxo
+I’d love to see you over on Instagram, where I often share the workouts I’m doing, friends! xoxo

 Other posts you may like